tenarixorg/tenarix/README.md

 - Online reading from multiple extensions.
 - All content can be downloaded for offline read.
 - Multiple chapter source (if the extensions supports it).
-- Cascade and pagination read modes.
+- Manga and Webtoon read modes.
 - Zoomable reader.
 - Chapter read percentage track.
 - Full theme customization.